teleprint-me/archive/README.md

     "bitcoin").
 -   `--start-date`: The start date for transactions to be included (optional).
 -   `--end-date`: The end date for transactions to be included (optional).

+For a complete list of options, run `python main.py --help`.

 #### Example